 Feeling safe, trust, feelings of belonging and community, diversity in resources and staffing, and antiracism and anti-discrimination are important ...this (Froebelian Futures mobile play cafe) welcoming as well for like, people who and it doesn't matter if they came from different country, different region of Scotland or even different part of Edinburgh...
 I felt included, you know.
-(Interview with Asia, White Polish, Community Organisation) Children are agents, reclaiming play spaces creatively

-• freedom means to play outside •• Max, 6 years old, White Scottish/British Greek why are we doing this Melina, is it for fun?
+(Interview with Asia, White Polish, Community Organisation) Children are agents, reclaiming play spaces creatively eee freedom means to play outside Max, 6 years old, White Scottish/British Greek Why are we doing this Melina, is it for fun?
 Why are we doing this?

-Matt, 2 years old, Black Scottish (asking Melina about the purpose of their play) Shall we go to the square?
+99 Matt, 2 years old, Black Scottish (asking Melina about the purpose of their play) Shall we go to the square?
 When are we going to the square?
-I want to go to the square to play 99 (Lampros, White Greek 6 years old) Ingredients for an ideal social and play space for young children and their families include: high quality play + high quality play and learning; care, love and relationships matter; design, space and resource matters; pedagogy matters; the space being a 'one stop' for all provision both for young children and adults/carers; knowledge exchange and research; community & social justice matters; the role of the adult matters; human and posthuman matters and children's rights. event (We Play Festival) flowing through, it took me a while to realise who is a parent who is a host, I think we met somebody who also had their kid with them.
-And so there was, of course there's that it's not a firm line.
-And I thought.
-I thought that was really nice too (Interview with Kevin, White American, Parent of 10 month old daughter, child bilingual Spanish/American) Max: It's a lovely place Kristina: What do you like about it?
+I want to go to the square to play (Lampros, White Greek 6 years old) Ingredients for an ideal social and play space for young children and their families include: high quality play + high quality play and learning; care, love and relationships matter; design, space and resource matters; pedagogy matters; the space being a 'one stop' for all provision both for young children and adults/carers; knowledge exchange and research; community & social justice matters; the role of the adult matters; human and posthuman matters and children's rights.
+(Interview with Kevin, White American, Parent of 10 month old daughter, child bilingual Spanish/American)

+Kristina: What do you like about it?
-Max: The texture, the way they built it (Max, 6 years old, White Scottish/British Greek sharing his perspectives about the Botanical gardens and the inside cafe space) when are we going to have another play cafe?

-Max, 6 years old, White Other, Scottish/British Greek
+Max: The texture, the way they built it \ (Max, 6 years old, White Scottish/British Greek sharing his perspectives about the Botanical gardens and the inside cafe space) e when are we going to have another play cafe?
+99 Max, 6 years old, White Other, Scottish/British Greek

-Background, the identified gap and urgent need The importance of informal learning experiences beyond institutional environments for children is well-documented (Murray 2021; UNESCO 2020; Borisova 2020).
+Background, the identified gap and urgent need The importance of informal learning experiences beyond institutional environments for children is welldocumented (Murray 2021; UNESCO 2020; Borisova 2020).
 However, despite emerging research and evidence that focuses on public spaces as informal learning sites (Pascal et al 2018), there is still a gap in our understanding of how very young children experience public or semi-public play and social spaces like Play Cafes and other types of community and business family spaces.
 The importance of cafes in "fulfilling certain political, cultural and social functions has been acknowledged in the social sciences" as has the vital role that they play in "community life and specifically in the well-being of people who are otherwise marginalised" (Warner, Talbot and Bennison 2012: 306-307; Konstantoni 2022).
 However, for marginalised populations, such public spaces can also be places of isolation, anxiety and violence (Konstantoni 2022).
-Within the early years, a 'kindercafé'/Play Cafe scene has recently emerged (Konstantoni 2022), as a grassroots initiative, created mainly by dissatisfied mothers who wished to address the gap in the market by offering a suitable play space whilst at the same time offering good quality food/drink and relaxing surrounding parents/carers whilst the children play.
+Within the early years, a 'kindercafé'/Play Cafe scene has recently emerged (Konstantoni 2022), as a grassroots initiative, created mainly by dissatisfied mothers who wished to address the gap in the market by offering a suitable play space whilst at the same time offering good quality food/drink and a relaxing surrounding for parents/carers whilst the children play.
 To date, children's and families' experiences of Play Cafes and their politics have not been researched, analysed, or theorised.
 This is a gap our research seeks to address.
 Currently, very limited research exists on young children's experiences of community social and play spaces and enterprises, especially indoor spaces (see for example, for outdoor spaces Play Scotland 2023; Konstantoni 2022).
 There is even less research on existing play and informal learning public/semi-public indoor spaces for children under two years of age.